siktec-lab/SIKTEC-EPD/README.md

 - **EPDHelloWorld.ino** - An example which can be compiled with or without SRAM - Will demonstrate printing text to the EPD, Drawing a color pallet, Drawing some cool circles.
 The code is well commented so feel free to go through the source code.
 > :pushpin: To disable the SRAM Set the pin as -1

-- **BitmapSD.ino** - An example which draws example bitmaps of different types on the EDP, The example expects an SD-Card connected with some Bitmaps in the root folder - You can use the example Bitmaps in the folder `extras/test_images`.
+- **BitmapSD.ino** - An example which draws the example bitmaps of different types on the EDP, The example expects an SD-Card connected with some Bitmaps in the root folder - You can use the example Bitmaps included in the folder `extras/test_images`.

 - **BitmapSprite.ino** - An example which draws a "Sprite like" Bitmap tiled on the EPD screen - Very powerfull feature that allows you to pack all the graphics into one bitmap - You can use the example Bitmaps in the folder `extras/sprites`.

-- **DebugRun.ino** - This Simple sketch is used to test EPD's - for a better HelloWorld example load EPDHelloWorld.ino.
-In this example we are testing more advanced SRAM use cases that can be used later For advanced features implementation of the EPD.
+- **BitmapDither.ino** - An example that demonstrate how to dither an image before drawing the images - dithering is done in real time in the most efficient way so this should run on any micro controller.

+- **BitmapFiltersNDither.ino** - The library api has some powerfull builting filters which allows you to process the images in real time - you can also create your own filters and proccessing methods .

 <br/>

 <a id="understandig-ioref"></a>